Echo Lake State Park

 Admission is $4 for adults; $2 for children ages 6-11; children ages 5 and under and NH residents age 65 and over are admitted free.
 Season passes are available.
 When park is unstaffed during the season, please use Iron Ranger (self-serve paystation).

 Are pets allowed at Echo Lake State Park?

-Pets are permitted throughout the back trails in the Cathedral and White Horse areas only.
-See the NH State Parks Pets Policy for more information.
+Pets are permitted throughout the back trails in the Cathedral Ledge and White Horse Ledge areas only.
+Pets are not allowed at Echo Lake from May 1 to Oct.
+31. See the NH State Parks Pets Policy for more information.

 Keep Your Parks Clean